-Best Side Sleeper Pillow of 2020
+Best Side Sleeper Pillow

 The Honeydew Scrumptious Side Sleeper Pillow claimed the top spot for our favorite pillow for side sleepers.
 We absolutely loved the crescent shape, which gave room for our testers' shoulders, and pleasantly cradled our heads even when rolling around.
 We also really liked how adjustable the pillow is, and how the fill kept the pillow full and reasonably firm even when we removed a decent amount of the fill.